Dual Degree: Master of Library Science and Master of Science in Health Studies

 Health Studies: A written comprehensive core project on the core coursework is required.

-Library Science: The SLIS Final Exam comprises submission of the Final Exam Portfolio as a requirement in the LS 5843 Practicum course.
+Library Science: Completion of the LS 5843 Practicum course.